seek-oss/scoobie/README.md

 Render an internal link with the same opinions as our [MdxProvider](#mdxprovider):

-- Internal links use client-side navigation with smooth scrolling via [react-router-hash-link], and pass through the `v` URL parameter for UI version switching
+- Internal links pass through the `v` URL parameter for UI version switching

 Unlike [SmartTextLink](#smarttextlink), this is not bound to a parent [Text] as it has no underlying [TextLink].
 It can be used to make complex components navigable rather than just sections of text.